threefoldfoundation/threefold_data/content/project/covidfighters/covid_fighters.md

 ## About

-Covid Fighters have built a technology consortium to test Covid19 from a mobile unit to test whether or not a test subject is infected and contagious.
+COVID Fighters have built a technology consortium to test COVID 19 from a mobile unit to test whether or not a test subject is infected and contagious.
 The actual test takes only a few hours and the mobile unit can be deployed in a matter of days.
 <br/>
 <br/>
 Various types of people (that need to be tested) can be tested easily and frequently and have their contamination state verified and stored in a way that is easily auditable.
 The process is end-to-end and involves remote medical specialists to assist and advise.
-Covid Fighters are putting this consortium together to make the world a safer place for people and economies to maintain their 'normal’.
+COVID Fighters are putting this consortium together to make the world a safer place for people and economies to maintain their 'normal’.

 <BR>